 ANDY CRUMP / SCIENCE PHOTO LIBRARY ANDY CRUMP / SCIENCE PHOTO LIBRARY

 Embryology research.
-The computer monitors (at right) are displaying results from a confocal microscope (at left), used to view zebrafish embryos that have been injected with the photoconvertible fluorescent tracer Kaede.
+These computer monitors are displaying results from a confocal microscope, used to view zebrafish embryos that have been injected with the photoconvertible fluorescent tracer Kaede.
 Kaede is a naturally fluorescent protein cloned from stony coral that appears to have no toxicity when expressed in zebrafish embryos.
 Under UV light it can be converted to a very stable form of the protein that fluoresces red and readily diffuses throughout cells, thus labelling all cell processes such as axons and dendrites (nerve fibres).
 It is therefore a very useful non-invasive tool for cell tracking experiments in the zebrafish embryos.